Taking a Breath: World COPD Day 2023 Encourages Early Action | www.lokmattimes.com

 Taking a Breath: World COPD Day 2023 Encourages Early Action

-New Delhi/Mumbai (India), November 21: Chronic Obstructive Pulmonary Disease (COPD) is a global health challenge that affects around 391 ...
+PNN New Delhi/Mumbai (Maharashtra) [India], November 20: Chronic Obstructive Pulmonary Disease (COPD) is a global health challenge that affects ...

 Efforts to alleviate the burden of COPD are underway globally, encompassing smoking-cessation programs, the battle against indoor and outdoor air pollution, and the examination of childhood disadvantage factors.
 Employers can create safe breathing environments, citizens can promote air cleanliness, and both patients and families can advocate for more research and improved access to care, including essential medications, routine pulmonary function screenings (commonly known as "lung checks"), and other treatments like telehealth access for patients in remote areas.
 Additionally, healthcare providers and policymakers can collaborate to improve access to spirometry and advocate for its use as a general health marker throughout all stages of life, not only for diagnosing respiratory diseases but also as a holistic health indicator.